-So where is my one and only love?
+So where's my one and only love?
 Maybe he (or she) isn't here; maybe he (or she) is out there passively waiting for me to cross his (or her) path.
 Hmm.
 Nah.
 Must resist the urge to drown myself in misconceptions.

 Anyway, I don't care about fashion.
 I don't care whether you're into the latest trends.
-I encourage you to dress with mismatching colors!
+Dress with mismatching colors!
 (Just remember to bathe once in a while.)

 For three years, I slaved away in a Shangri-La prisoner-of-war camp, translating intelligence reports from English to Chinese.
-Sure, translating sounds kosher, but when you have guards slashing your back everyday with a 16-foot bull whip, gorging your mind with Mandarinistic modalities, and using your body as a perch for unruly prisoners--it constitutes more than the simple act of expressing words in another language.
+Sure, translating sounds kosher, but when guards are slashing your back every day with a 16-foot bull whip, gorging your mind with Mandarinistic modalities, and using your body as a perch for unruly prisoners—it transcends the simple act of expressing words in another language.
 Just kidding.
 Psst.
-When you send an email, write QRSTZ.
-Up to you!
+When you send an e-mail, write QRSTZ.

 Compared with most people, my definition of love is atypical.
 Some might call it cliché.
 Yeah, I know.
 Let me put it this way: If you live next door, I'll saunter on over.
-If you live across town, I'll hitch a ride.
-(I don't own a car in Philly.)
+If you live across town, I'll drive.
 Live several hundred miles away?
-I'll rent a car!
+Again, I'll drive.
 In a different state? (holds breath) Greyhound.
 Outside the country?
-Ah, uh, hmm, yeah...before booking a ticket, I'll need to tell my boss, find accommodations, compare the accident rates of several airlines, consult my psychic about an ideal departure time...
+Ah, uh, hmm, yeah...
+Before booking a ticket, I'll need to tell my boss, find accommodations, compare the accident rates of several airlines, consult my psychic about an ideal departure time..

 You get the point.